EtheaDev/SKIAShellExtensions/README.md

 4. If you want to continue to change code and rebuild the dll, Unregister the dlls and beware to close all Explorer instances.

 ## Release Notes ##

+02 Mar 2024: ver.
+1.6.0
+- Added "Wordwrap option" for the editor (active by default)
+- Updated the latest Image32 library
+- Added Color options in Editor GUI
+- Updated to Image32 4.6 Released Feb 2025 to fix some drawing issue

 12 May 2024: ver.
 1.5.4
 - Added StyledComponents (Rounded Buttons options)